Signs and Symptoms of Anxiety Disorders

 Some Commonly Experienced Symptoms of Anxiety Disorders

 - Depression: It is very common to experience symptoms of depression as a side effect of anxiety.
-It is important not to mistake these feelings for true clinical depression, which is a real illness caused by chemical imbalances in the brain.
-The overwhelming probability is that you are not truly clinically depressed and just feel depressed as a side effect of your anxiety disorder symptoms.
-Stop worrying, these feelings are not permanent.
-You may read more here → Anxiety And Depression: Symptoms, Self-help, Medication and Treatment.
+It is important not to mistake these feelings for clinical depression, which is a real illness.
+The overwhelming probability is that you are not having clinical depression, and just feel depressed as a side effect of your anxiety disorder symptoms.
+You may read also → Anxiety And Depression: Symptoms, Self-help, Medication, and Treatment.

-- Shoulder and Neck Aches and Numbness in the Head and Face: These anxiety disorder symptoms can be both scary and rather uncomfortable.
+- Shoulder and Neck Aches and Numbness in the Head and Face: These anxiety manifestations can be both scary and rather uncomfortable.
 It is not uncommon for a person to go numb throughout their entire body during times of high anxiety, although the feeling of numbness is most common in the face and head.
 To get permanent relief from these anxiety disorder symptoms you have to remove the anxiety disorder that is causing them.
-However, you can achieve temporary relief from these anxiety disorder symptoms by firmly massaging the neck and shoulders.
+However, you can achieve temporary relief from these nervous system responses by firmly massaging the neck and shoulders.
 It is probably easiest to get a friend or partner to do this for you.

 - Insomnia: Another very distressing and debilitating of the anxiety disorder symptoms, insomnia (a sleep disorder) can be described as the inability to fall asleep or to remain sleeping.
 Many anxiety sufferers find it difficult to sleep beyond 3:00 am and may often wake up feeling acute anxiety or panic.
-It is advised not to lie in bed awake and focus on your anxious thoughts.
-Rather watch TV or distract your mind in some other way until you are tired enough to fall asleep again.
 Don’t worry about not getting enough sleep.
 It is a common misconception that the human body requires 8 hours of sleep when in fact it is capable of operating fine on just 3 - 4 hours.
-Once your anxiety begins to subside, your anxiety disorder symptoms will disappear and you will fall back into a normal sleeping pattern.
+Learn here → 8 Tips to Break the Anxiety Insomnia Cycle.

 - Hypersensitivity to Light, Touch, and Sound: The main reason why anxiety sufferers are so aware of the anxiety disorder symptoms they experience is because anxiety causes the central nervous system to become highly sensitized.
 This is a normal part of the body’s natural defense mechanism as it prepares the body for the slightest sound or movement.
 Do not be disconcerted if you experience over-sensitivity of the senses during anxiety.
 Once your anxiety begins to subside your nervous system will become desensitized and the senses will return to normal.